 What Is Polymyalgia Rheumatica?

-Polymyalgia rheumatica is a medical condition classified as an inflammatory disorder which causes muscle pain and stiffness.
+PMR is a medical condition classified as an inflammatory disease which causes muscle pain and stiffness.
 Both pain and stiffness are felt on the shoulders, upper arms, neck and hips.
 Symptoms of this disorder usually happen quickly within a two week span.
-Polymyalgia rheumatica is similar to another inflammatory disorder known as giant cell arteritis.
+PMR is similar to another inflammatory disorder known as giant cell arteritis.
 Its main symptoms are vision difficulties, headaches, and jaw pain.